-The Dover Board of Directors concluded that the potential benefits of the separation outweighed these factors.
+Notwithstanding these costs and risks, and taking into account the factors discussed above, the Dover Board of Directors concluded that the spinoff provided the best opportunity to achieve the above benefits and enhance stockholder value.
 However, neither Dover nor Wellsite can assure you that, following the separation, any of the benefits described above or otherwise will be realized to the extent anticipated or at all.